Can I claim compensation if I was injured on a non-package holiday?

 Many of us now choose to design and arrange our own holidays and do not chose a traditional package holiday.
 This can ensure the holiday suits your needs perfectly, and may make a saving for your pocket, but what can you do if things go wrong?

 In past blogs we’ve advised how, in the unfortunate event of a holiday accident or illness, you would benefit from booking your accommodation, flights and any expeditions as part of a package holiday.
-For information on this, see The Importance of Being a Package on Holiday.

 But what if misfortune strikes and you’re injured or suffer food-poisoning on a holiday that is not booked as a package?